-To assess the predictive value of the aCSP components for MEP amplitude, we used the variance of the components in each trial as features in a classification test (see Classification and cross-validation).
-The accuracy of the classification, measured as the proportion of correctly classified trials with respect to their pre-defined excitability labels, served as an indicator of prediction success.
-The average classification accuracy across 20 subjects was 68% $\pm$ 8% (mean $\pm$ SD), ranging between 57% and 91%.
+of the classification, measured as the proportion of the correctly classified trials with respect to their predefined excitability labels, served as an indicator of prediction success.
+The average classification accuracy across 20 subjects was $68\% \pm 8\%$ (mean \pm SD), ranging between 57% and 91%.
 The statistical significance of the individual classification results was evaluated by establishing confidence limits from a null distribution (see Statistical analysis).
-The null distribution's median was at 50% for all subjects, while the group-average upper confidence limit was $59\% \pm 0.5\%$ .
+The null distribution's median was at 50% for all subjects, while the group-average upper confidence limit was 59% \pm 0.5%.
 With the significance threshold set at 59%, the excitability condition was successfully predicted for 19 out of 20 subjects.
 This accuracy was achieved when the number of used aCSP components was allowed to vary across CV folds between 1, 2, or 3 highest components per each experimental condition (2, 4, or 6 components in total).
-When restricting the analysis to the single highest aCSP component per condition (2 components in total), the average classification accuracy was 66% $\pm$ 9%, with 16 out of 20 subjects exhibiting significant prediction accuracy.
+When restricting the analysis to the single highest aCSP component per condition (2 components in total), the average classification accuracy was $66\% \pm 9\%$, with 16 out of 20 subjects exhibiting significant prediction accuracy.

 We repeated the analysis with the real-valued EEG signals, rather than their analytic representation, which would correspond to the standard CSP approach.
 Thus, we implicitly tested whether addition of phase-shifted network activity to instantaneous activity improved prediction of the excitability state.
-The average classification accuracy across 20 subjects was $68\% \pm 8\%$ , ranging between 55% and 92%, making the classification success identical between CSP and aCSP.
+The average classification accuracy across 20 subjects was 68% \pm 8%, ranging between 55% and 92%, making the classification success identical between CSP and aCSP.
 We further repeated the aCSP analysis, employing both the component's variance across the trial as well as the instantaneous phase at the end of the analyzed time window (12 ms before the pulse), as predictor features in LDA.
 Thus, we tested whether the effect of the aCSP component on the state prediction was time-locked to the stimulation event.
 Since the phase is not a linear measure, it was included in the LDA in the form of sine and cosine of the phase as two separate features.
-The average classification accuracy across 20 subjects was $67\% \pm 8\%$ , ranging between 54% and 92%, making the classification success identical with the main results of aCSP, which included only variance as the predictor.
+The average classification accuracy across 20 subjects was $67\% \pm 8\%$, ranging between 54% and 92%, making the classification success identical with the main results of aCSP, which included only variance as the predictor.
 Finally, we ran the aCSP analysis with only the instantaneous phase at the end of the window of the component time course as a predictor in LDA.
-The average classification accuracy across 20 subjects was $51\% \pm 2\%$ , ranging between 48% and 58%, making it essentially chance level prediction.
+The average classification accuracy across 20 subjects was $51\% \pm 2\%$, ranging between 48% and 58%, making it essentially chance level prediction.